Codecademy/docs/content/uiux/concepts/layout/layout.md

 ### Grid

-A **grid** layout works well for designs that have a lot of similar elements, such as this course catalogue page.
+A **grid** layout works well for designs that have a lot of similar elements, such as this course catalog page.
 There are many cards, as each represents a course.
 Placing the cards on a grid keeps them organized and allows users to easily scan them.

 ![Codecademy web page that uses a grid layout.
 The cards for the courses are arranged on a grid, making it easy to scan.](https://raw.githubusercontent.com/Codecademy/docs/main/media/layout-grid.png)